· Order in Council / Continuing Care Act consequential amendments · in-force

 Why it matters

-- Introduces new provisions for authorized charges for patients requiring facility-based care in general hospitals, which may affect patient financial responsibilities.
+- Establishes new authorized charges for patients in general hospitals requiring facility-based care, potentially impacting patient financial responsibilities.

-- Clarifies the scope of services considered "home care" and "residential care" for employment standards, potentially influencing service provision and employment conditions.
+- Clarifies the definitions of "home care" and "residential care" within employment standards, which may affect service delivery and employment conditions in the sector.

-- Adjusts the allocation of ministerial responsibilities concerning aspects of the Hospitals Act, affecting administrative oversight.
+- Adjusts ministerial responsibilities related to the Hospitals Act, impacting administrative oversight and governance.

 Rights affected